 I could show you so many products that are out there right now, in competition with each other, but one is charging a heck of a lot more than the other.
-How about this guide, for one?
-Here's us charging you a thousand dollars for the complete set of manuals, but there are plenty of other guides out there that cost ten dollars.
+How about this guide as one.
+Here's us charging you a thousand dollars for the complete set of manuals, but there's plenty of other guides out there that cost ten dollars.
 Will the quality of both of them be the same?
-Looking at the price alone, from a customer's point of view, I highly doubt it.
+Looking at the price alone, from a customers point of view, I highly doubt it.

-Times Are Changing - Business Needs To Adapt
+3g.
+Times Are Changing.
+Business Needs To Adapt.